bamonroe/rnoweb-nvim/README.md

 ### Improvements
 [ ] - Citation conceal with bibliography lookup and hopefully the anti-conceal functionality.
 Not doing this before anti-conceal is mainlined.
-[ ] - Replace the spellfile functionality with spellsitter (coming soon)
 [ ] - Constant improvements in equation and environment numbering

 # Installation and User Configuration